bgamari/ghc-wiki-import/linking-haskell.md

 TODO
-Linking the transitive closure as in the static case works for the other cases too.
-Is it worth the bother to treat those cases differently?
+Linking only against Haskell packages should be supported in the dynamic case and it is not difficult to implement that.
+The hybrid case needs some more thought.

 ## GHCi with System Runtime Linker and Loader (RTLD)